lzwjava/lzwjava.github.io/original/2025-07-13-regret-live-father-en.md

 This is probably very normal.
 My grandfather had four sons, with my father ranking third.
 They had a lot of arguments too.
 My grandfather passed away in 2021 in his 80s.

 So now, I probably still need to deal with my parents for 30 or 40 years.
 I hope that we can live more peacefully.
 So the solution is to live in different places.
 We have seldom chances to meet, let alone argue.

+I value our family bond and hope living separately allows us to appreciate each other more, without the daily frictions.